mikedmor/container-crane/README.md

 ![image](https://raw.githubusercontent.com/v-braun/container-crane/master/doc/create-webhook.jpg)

-Now you need a deployment script for your app.
+Now you need a deployment script for your app, as well as a [docker-compose.yml](https://docs.docker.com/compose/compose-file/) if you are planning on using docker-compose.
+Alternatively you can use docker build and docker run, although your mileage may very.

-You can write it in bash or node (both is installed on the container-crane Docker image)
+You can write the deployment script in bash or node (both is installed on the container-crane Docker image)

 Create a file named **deploy.crane** within your repository.